The Leopard Gecko is a beautifully unique reptile that is famous for their striking leopard-like appearance and huge fat-storage tail.

-Their tail will regenerate, however it will never grow back the same, it will differ in shape, texture, and pattern.
-The process of regeneration is very energy-consuming and any thinning of their tail indicate illness.
+Their tail will regenerate, however, it will never grow back the same as it will differ in shape, texture, and pattern.
+The process of regeneration is very energy-consuming and any thinning of their tail indicates illness.

 A sick leopard gecko will not eat.